 John Patrick McHugh

 John Patrick McHugh is from Galway.
-His work has appeared in The Stinging Fly, Winter Papers, Banshee, The Tangerine and Granta and been broadcast on BBC Radio3.
-He is the fiction editor for Banshee magazine.
-His debut collection of short stories, Pure Gold, was published by 4th Estate in 2021.
-His debut novel, Fun and Games,… Read more »
+His work has appeared in The Stinging Fly, Winter Papers, Banshee, The Tangerine, Tolka and Granta and been broadcast on BBC Radio3.
+He is the author of a collection of short stories, Pure Gold (4th Estate, 2021), and a novel, Fun and Games (4th Estate, 2025), which was shortlisted for Irish… Read more »

 Laura Jean McKay